tldr-pages/tldr/pages/common/llm.md

 `llm keys set openai`

 - Run a Prompt:

 `llm "Ten fun names for a pet pelican"`

-- Run a system prompt against a file
+- Run a system prompt against a file:

 `cat myfile.py | llm -s "Explain this code"`